vr-vipultiwari/ALL-about-apache-kafka/README.md

 # Key terminology  :-
 -----------------

 ### *️⃣ Producer is an application or system that sends data or message records .
-The message can have different meaning and structure for us but for kafka it is aimple array of byte .
+The message can have different meaning and structure for us but for kafka it is simple array of byte .

 ### *️⃣ Cunsumer is an application that recieve data from kafka server , anyone interested in that data stored on kafka sever can become consumer.
-Consumer can ask for data sent by any producer provided they they have access to that.
+Consumer can ask for data sent by any producer provided they have access to that.

 Now its upto consumer application , what operation they want to perform with the data.

 ###  *️⃣ Broker :- Broker is nothing but kafka server

-###  *️⃣ Cluster :- Clusters are nothing but group of computers that are working togeather for a single perpose hence each kafka instance running on different compputer on the kafka cluster
+###  *️⃣ Cluster :- Clusters are nothing but group of computers that are working togeather for a single purpose hence each kafka instance running on different compputer on the kafka cluster

 ## WHAT IS TOPIC IN KAFKA ❓